pezzos/Whisper-to-Notion/README.md

 This project is about simplifying the note taking, the idea dropping, etc.
 Thanks to a simple iOS Shortcuts, you capture a little piece of audio and it is brought to Notion and enriched with valuable insight, based on your expectations.
+It could be used to:
+- maintain a personal diary with external feedback,
+- draft idea of projects,
+- log your daily work and never forget the followup,
+- add tasks to your todolist with informations about preparation,
+- log your dreams and get interpretation,
+- draft an article for a blog...

 ## Getting Started